dashpay/docs/wallets/ios/installation.rst

 Compiling from source
 ---------------------

+The source code for the wallet is available `here
-Details on how to compile the wallet from source will be posted here when available.
+<https://github.com/dashpay/dashwallet>`_.
+Details on how to compile the
+wallet from source will be posted here when available.